Spectra of Magnetic Operators on the Diamond Lattice Fractal: Introduction

 \section{Introduction}

-This paper is motivated by the problem of understanding the properties of an electron confined to a fractal set in a magnetic field.
+This paper is motivated by the problem of understanding the properties of an electron confined to a fractal set in a magnetic field via the one-dimensional Peierls model.
 Such problems have been extensively investigated in the physics literature using numerical techniques and renormalization group methods~\cite{Alexanderetal,Alexander,Rammal,AO,Rammal2,Ghez,Bel}.
-Our goal is to give a rigorous mathematical model for this problem on a specific fractal, the diamond lattice fractal (\DLF), by incorporating recent developments in fractal analysis~\cite{CS,IRT,ACSY,CSetal,HT,hinzetal,HR,HKMRS} that allow us to define a Schr\"{o}dinger operator based on a Laplacian intrinsic to the fractal.
-We then show that the structure of the fractal is such that the spectrum of the operator can be computed using a spectral decimation method~\cite{RammalToulouse,FukushimaShima,MT}.
-This type of method has previously been used to consider magnetic Schr\"{o}dinger operators on an infinite Sierpinski lattice, for which the numerically-obtained spectral data has has good agreement with experimental results~\cite{Ghez}, however the existence of a limiting operator was not established in this setting.
-A simpler approach was used in the setting of the Sierpinski Gasket to calculate spectra for magnetic operators corresponding to fields that are locally exact~\cite{HKMRS}.
+Our goal is to give a rigorous mathematical model for this problem on a class of self-similar fractals, and to give a detailed analysis in the specific case of the diamond lattice fractal (\DLF).
+For simplicity of notation we work on the \DLF\ throughout the paper, though much of our approach is more general.
+Specifically, we use various developments in fractal analysis~\cite{CS,IRT,ACSY,CSetal,HT,hinzetal,HR,HKMRS} to define a Schr\"{o}dinger operator based on a Laplacian intrinsic to the fractal.
+In Section~\ref{sec:approx} we show that this operator can be approximated in a natural way using the self-similar structure of the fractal; this approximation is applicable more generally to resistance forms on self-similar fractals, see also~\cite{PostSimmer}.
+In particular it generalizes the technique introduced in~\cite{HKMRS} to calculate spectra for magnetic operators corresponding to fields that are locally exact in the setting of the Sierpinski Gasket.
+We then show, in Section~\ref{sec:specdec} that the structure of the \DLF\ is such that the spectrum of the operator can be computed using a spectral decimation method~\cite{RammalToulouse,FukushimaShima,MT}.
+This type of method has previously been used to consider magnetic Schr\"{o}dinger operators on an infinite Sierpinski lattice, for which the numerically-obtained spectral data has good agreement with experimental results~\cite{Ghez}, however the existence of a limiting operator was not established in this setting until the recent work of Chen and Gyo~\cite{chen-guo}.
+We then specialize to the case of a magnetic field that is uniform in the sense that the flux through a cell depends only on the scale of the cell (Section~\ref{sec:scalefield}) and conclude with some numerical results in this setting in Section~\ref{sec:numerics}.